kasparmartens/website/content/publication/ensemble-mcmc.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
+#image = "ensemble_logposteriors.png"
-image = "ensemble_logposteriors.png"
+image = "crossover_anim.gif"
 caption = ""

 +++

-This work has been accepted to AISTATS 2019.
-The updated version of the paper will be soon made available!
+This work was presented at AISTATS 2019.